jesuscc1993/python-scripts/steam-folder-iterator/README.md

 ## Description

-Python script that iterates existing Steam save folders and opens the store page for each on a new browser tab.
+Iterates existing Steam save folders and opens the store page for each on a new browser tab.

 ## Requirements